dgarayr/amk_tools/README.md

 ## Usage guidelines
 The simplest way to generate a dashboard from AutoMeKin	results is to call the `run_commandline.py` script, taking arguments from STDIN.

-`$python run_commandline.py WORKDIR RXNFILE`, where **WORKDIR** is the folder containing AMK results and **RXNFILE** is the name of the RXNet file to be used (RXNet, RXNet.cg or RXNet.rel).
+`$python run_commandline.py FINALDIR RXNFILE`, where **FINALDIR** is the folder containing AMK results and **RXNFILE** is the name of the RXNet file to be used (RXNet, RXNet.cg or RXNet.rel).
 Additional arguments that may be passed are:

 - **--barrierless**.
 Include the barrierless routes stored in *RXNet.barrless*.
 - **--vibrations NVIBR**.
 Add only *NVIBR* normal modes to the visualization.
 Default is -1, meaning that ALL modes are included.